-Anxiety can stop you being able to put your views forward or ask for what you or the person you're caring for want.
+Anxiety can stop you from putting your views forward or asking for what you or the person you're caring for want.
 It is often accompanied by unhelpful thoughts, such as:

 - "I'm going to look stupid."

 - "My voice will go."

 - "I wish I was somewhere else."

 - "People won't listen to me."

 - "My mind will go blank."